What is Muscular Dystrophy?

-The first historical account of muscular dystrophy appeared n 1830, when Sir Charles Bell first wrote an essay about progressive muscle weakness that he observed in young boys.
-Twenty decades later, we now refer to this muscle wasting as 'muscular dystrophy'.
-The term 'dystrophy' is derived from the Greek dys, which means 'difficult' or 'faulty' and troph which means 'to nourish'.
-Muscular dystrophy (MD) refers to a group of more than 30 genetic diseases that cause progressive weakness and degeneration of skeletal muscles used during voluntary movement.
+The first historical account of muscular dystrophy appeared in 1830, when Sir Charles Bell first wrote an essay about progressive muscle weakness that he observed in young boys.
+Years later, we now refer to this muscle wasting as 'muscular dystrophy'.
+The term 'dystrophy' is derived from the Greek word "dys" which means 'difficult' or 'faulty' and "troph" which means 'to nourish'.
+Muscular dystrophy (MD) refers to a group of more than 30 genetic diseases which show progressive muscle degeneration causing muscle weakness.
+All the muscular dystrophies are caused due to a core genetic defect.
+Different types are determined based on different genes and the proteins that are formed by these genes.
+Muscle weakness is the core symptom of muscular dystrophy which leads to various postural deviations and compensations to carry out the daily functional activities.
 These disorders vary in age of onset, severity, and pattern of affected muscles.
-All forms of MD grow worse as muscles progressively degenerate and weaken.
+All forms of muscular dystrophy grow worse as muscles progressively degenerate and weaken.

 - Autosomal dominant inheritance occurs when a child receives a normal gene from one parent and a defective gene from the other parent.

 - Autosomal recessive inheritance means that both parents must carry and pass on the faulty gene.
 The parents each have one defective gene but are not affected by the disorder.

 - X-linked (or sex-linked) recessive inheritance occurs when a mother carries the affected gene on one of her two X chromosomes and passes it to her son.